Percolation and isoperimetry on roughly transitive graphs: Proof of the

 We denote the bad set

 Note that the balls used to define $H_l$ have radius $20 \uc{c:rough_trans} L_{k_l}^2$, which is larger than the ones appearing in \eqref{e:Hl_splits_As}.
-This difference will be important later once we start playing with rough isomorphisms, since we want paths avoiding $H_l$ to be mapped to paths that do not touch $\cup_{j \leq J-1} B(y_j^l, 12 L_{k_l}^2)$.
+This difference will be important later once we start playing with rough isomorphisms.

 \begin{Remark} In the next lemma, given some $l \geq 1$ and any word $\omega \in \Gamma$ such that $|\omega| \leq \log^2(L_{k_l})$, we will construct a $\uc{c:rough_trans}$-rough isometry $\phi^l_\omega$ of $G$.
 Given such a map, we can define